 Once arriving at the elevated viewing position, the rewards were immediate.
 Machu Picchu in all its beautiful glory to our left and the soaring, vegetation covered surrounding mountains rising up from the Urubamba River, to our right.

 With our agreed meeting time back down in Aguas Calientes rapidly approaching, Rob and I headed back down to the visitor centre, pausing briefly to snap a last couple of frames, grabbed our respective gear from storage and boarded a rickety old bus back down the mountain along the winding road we had spied from the ruins earlier in the day.

 I'd love to describe what would have been a pretty hair-raising experience, I am sure.
 But the reality is I think I snoozed nearly the whole way down until the raging waters of the Urubamba were right alongside the bus.

 I took a little bit of time to explore the banks of this powerful river before heading up to the tourist strip where I would meet the rest of the group for lunch.
 The power of the thrashing water was awe-inspiring.

 I took a bit of video of what I was witnessing, and hopefully it will give you a bit of an idea of what I saw.
 Anyone got a kayak?

-R&R in Aguas Calientes
+A little down time in Aguas Calientes

 For all intents and purposes, the town of Aguas Caliantes is simply a tourist trap built around a train station, obviously constructed to allow visitors to be delivered on the doorstep of Machu Picchu.